cosmos/ibc/spec/ics-3-bidirectional-connection-semantics/README.md

 The equivocation closing subprotocol serves to immediately close a connection if a consensus equivocation is discovered and thus prevent further packet transmission.

+The equivocation closing subprotocol defines only one datagram, *ConnCloseEquivocation*:

 ```golang
 type ConnCloseEquivocation struct {
   Identifier identifier